FilippoGentili/ing-sw-2023-Firenze-Gentili-Giacomelli-Grilli/README.md

 java -jar clientMain.jar
 ```

-To be able to play with GUI depedencies of JavaFX need to be imported.
-Correct SDK for the operative system can be downloaded from [here](https://gluonhq.com/products/javafx/) and put in the same folder as clientMain.jar .
+To be able to play with GUI, depedencies of JavaFX need to be imported.
+Correct SDK for the operative system, which can be downloaded from [here](https://gluonhq.com/products/javafx/), must be put in the same folder as clientMain.jar .
-Then the follwing instruction has to be typed in:
+Then the following instruction has to be typed in:

 ```
 java --module-path javafx-sdk-20.0.1/lib --add-modules javafx.controls --add-modules javafx.fxml -jar clientMain.jar
 ```

-Both using CLI and GUI a client can choose socekt or RMI connection, both servers are always started so that different players can choose different types of connection in one game.
+Both using CLI and GUI a client can choose socket or RMI connection, both servers are always started so that different players can choose different types of connection.

 When playing with GUI, it may be necessary to download the project's font [here](http://legionfonts.com/fonts/blackadder-itc).